forensicmatt/datatui/keybinding_implementation_prompt.md

 - Handle different dialog modes/states appropriately in both key handling and instructions
 - Test with modified keybindings to ensure instructions update correctly
 - Follow the existing pattern from SortDialog, FilterDialog, and CsvOptionsDialog
+- Use `Config.actions_to_instructions()` instead of manual key formatting
+- For simple modes with just Enter/Escape, hardcoded strings are acceptable
+- Mix config-driven and hardcoded instructions when appropriate (see FilterDialog example)

 ## Implementation Examples
 Reference the following completed implementations for patterns: